aragon/polygon-multithreshold-multisig/README.md

 2. **Delay Period**:
    - After initial approvals, a delay period begins.
-   - Offchain voting can occur during this period.
+   - Off-chain voting can occur during this period.
+   - Secondary metadata can be added anytime before this period ends.

 3. **Confirmation**:
-   - Post delay, additional member approvals equal to the initial threshold are needed.
+   - Post delay, additional member approvals, titled confirmations, are needed before proposals can be executed.
+   - Confirmation threshold (configurable) **may differ from the initial approval threshold**.

 4. **Execution**:
    - Can be executed by anyone or only by members (set in the config).